Random-Stack-Random-Day/magiccust/README.md

-A functioning Reddit duplicate - Essential features, and modifications daily.
+A Social Media for MTG Cards - WIP.
+2015 Donavin Northrup